ajkxyz/opencl4py/README.md

 Python cffi OpenCL bindings and helper classes.

-Tested with Python 2.7, Python 3.3 and PyPy on Linux and Windows.
+Tested with Python 2.7, Python 3.3, Python 3.4 and PyPy on Linux and Windows.

 Covered OpenCL API:
 ```